MaidScientistIzutsumiMarin/tumblrbot/README.md

    1. [Creates examples][Examples] to fine-tune the model from your posts.
       - Filters out posts that contain more than just text data.
       - Filters out posts that contain [configured][config] regular expressions.
+      - Only uses the most recent posts from each blog as [configured][config].
       - Adds custom user messages and assistant responses to the dataset from the [configured][config] file.
    1. Filters out any posts flagged by the [OpenAI Moderation API].
    1. [Uploads examples][Fine-Tune] to [OpenAI] and begins the fine-tuning process.